-is used as a non-steroidal anti-inflammatory drug (NSAID) for the control of pain and inflammation associated with Osteoarthritis (OA) in dogs.
+Loxicom Oral Suspension is indicated for the control of pain and inflammation associated with osteoarthritis in dogs.

 Always provide client information sheet with prescription.
 Carefully consider the potential benefits and risk of Loxicom Oral Suspension and other treatment options before deciding to use Loxicom Oral Suspension.
 Use the lowest effective dose for the shortest duration consistent with individual response.
 Loxicom Oral Suspension should be administered initially at 0.09 mg/lb (0.2 mg/kg) body weight only on the first day of treatment.
 For all treatments after day 1, Loxicom Oral Suspension should be administered once daily at a dose of 0.045 mg/lb (0.1 mg/ kg).
 The syringes are calibrated to deliver the daily maintenance dose in lbs.
 Because the first dose (0.2 mg/kg) is two times the amount of the daily maintenance dose (0.1 mg/kg), two syringes containing the 0.1 mg/kg dose should be administered at the first dose.